 All classes and activities are free and open to children of any nationality and citizenship.

 Courses of Russian language and pre-school help (Math, English, etc.) for migrant children.
-Courses take place in 10 libraries in different districts of the city, 2-3 times a week in each, and are open throughout a year.
-In total, approximately 100 children attend classes at a time.
+Courses take place in 11 libraries and 2 schools in different districts of the city, 2-6 times a week in each, and are open throughout a year.

 Cultural program: 1-2 times a month we attend museums, theaters and also participate in social events, e.g., in festivals.

 Holiday camps for children.
-We have held two spring (1 week long), one winter (1 week long) and two summer (1 month long) in-city camps for our students.
-In total, about 200 children participated in the camps.
+We have held three spring, autumn and winter (1 week long) and three summer (1 month long) in-city camps for our students.
+In total, about 370 children participated in the camps.
 The program is very rich and includes, besides classes of Russian, sports, art classes, theater workshops, canis therapy, etc.

 Youth center.
-This project started at November 2018.
 The center has exams preparation courses, trainings on communication, vocational guidance, first aid and more.
-Besides, there is also a space for free communication.
+Besides, there is also a space for free communication, drinking tea and listening to music.

 Consulting parents on migrational, social and other questions.
 If needed, we redirect to other organisations.